 Maximum Compatibility Mode is helpful to prevent conflict issues from third-party plugins, such as caching or minification plugins.

 An important feature to consider utilizing is Disable Tracking for User Roles.
 If you want accurate reporting, you should not be tracking test purchases or ad clicks from anyone who manages your site or your shop.
 The field makes it easy to exclude any role simply by typing a few characters, at which point it gives you a list of roles from which to choose.

 There are several options to configure under the Google link.
 The first is Conversion Cart Data, which adds more detail to the purchase conversion.
 With this feature enabled, you’ll be able to analyze rich metrics about specific items sold, cart size, and average order value.

-Another handy feature is Phone Conversion Number.
+Another handy feature is the Phone Conversion Number.
 According to Google, “When someone visits your website after clicking one of your ads, website call conversion tracking can help you identify and measure calls from your site.”
 That’s a powerful tool to have in your marketing bag.

 I’ll go over Consent Management in a bit, but for now you only need to understand that there’s an option to allow Facebook users to block the pixel on that platform.
 That might be a bummer for you as a marketer, but Pixel Manager allows you to still collect conversion data about anonymous visitors from Facebook.
 The feature retains the visitors’ individual privacy as they intend, but you can track the conversion.

 Cookies are necessary to accurately track conversions and traffic on your website.
 However, many people have cookies turned off in their browsers.
 Google Consent Mode allows cookieless tracking.
 Although the data is not as detailed as it would be otherwise, this mode is GDPR compliant and still gives you something to chew on.